Defence & Veterans’ Law – Consultant

-Compensation (Disability Pension – TPI – EDA & War Widow appeals to the Administrative Appeals Tribunal)
+· Compensation (Disability Pension, TPI, EDA & War Widow appeals to the Administrative Appeals Tribunal (AAT).

-A descendant of a 19th century transported Irish convict and Irish migrants to Australia; Noel was born in Melbourne 10 January 1947.
-He attended Canberra University to undertake studies in Tribunal Advocacy.
-He joined the Royal Australian Navy (RAN) in 1965.
-After serving in HMAS ATTACK on Darwin Harbour during Cyclone Tracy (Christmas Eve 1974), surviving the grounding wreck of that vessel, he left the navy in 1975.
+A descendant of a 19th century transported Irish convict and migrants to Australia; Noel was born in Melbourne; he was educated in Victoria at St Bede’s and Swinburne Colleges, later attending the University of Canberra to undertake studies in Tribunal Advocacy.
+He joined the Royal Australian Navy in 1965.
+After serving in HMAS ATTACK on Darwin Harbour during Cyclone Tracy (Christmas Eve 1974); surviving the grounding wreck of that vessel, he left the navy in 1975.

-For a period in 1999/2000 he was a Federal Vice President of the Naval Association of Australia.
-In that capacity he served as an Industry Representative, appointed by Admiral Mike Hudson’s Joint Consultative Group, to the Review of Service Anomalies in Respect of South East Asian Service 1955-1975 conducted by the late Major General, the Honourable Justice Bob Mohr, RFD, ED.
-Noel traveled around Australia for the Review Hearings and was an integral part of the Government Review, his knowledge of veterans’ law and military history was an invaluable resource for the review.
-Noel’s achievements, in this regard, have not been fully appreciated nor have they been appropriately rewarded.
+For a period in 1999/2001 Noel was a Federal Vice President of the Naval Association of Australia, in that capacity, he served as an Industry Representative, appointed by Admiral Mike Hudson’s Joint Consultative Group, to the Review of Service Anomalies in Respect of South East Asian Service 1955-1975 conducted by the late Major General, the Honourable Justice Bob Mohr, RFD, ED.
+Noel travelled to various parts of Australia for the Review Hearings, and was an integral part of the Government Review, proofing the evidence of witnesses and advising on their appearances at the Hearings; having been a course co-ordinator and presenter of Veterans’ Law courses for the Department of Veterans’ Affairs’ funded Training and Information Program; his knowledge of veterans’ law and military history was an invaluable resource for the review.

-In 2013, Noel was appointed to the Bench of the Queensland Civil and Administrative Tribunal (QCAT) as part of the program to introduce Justices of the Peace into that jurisdiction.
-After completing training and the first trial period, Noel had his appointment extended indefinitely.
+In 2013, Noel was appointed to the Bench of the Queensland Civil and Administrative Tribunal (QCAT) as part of a program to introduce Justices of the Peace into that jurisdiction.
+After completing training and a trial period, Noel has had his appointment extended indefinitely.

 If you call, an appointment can be made with Noel to discuss your veteran matters.